vzakharchenko/Forge-Secure-Notes-for-Jira/README.md

    - A direct link to access the secure note
    - The expiration date and time
    - Instructions on how to obtain the decryption key
-9. The note will be automatically updated in the panel every 10 seconds via background polling
+9. The note will be automatically updated in the panel in real-time using @forge/realtime

 ### Viewing a Secure Note